Creating Processes

 Your Practifi instance contains preloaded processes that can be used as-is or modified to suit your firm’s workflows.
 For information about using the pre-built processes available in your organization, please consult our Using Processes article.

-This article will guide you through creating a process within your Practifi instance from scratch.
+This article will guide you through creating a process from scratch in your Practifi instance.
+Processes automate repeatable workflows across your firm, enabling your team to deliver consistent client experiences while reducing manual effort.
 For more information about the settings available within processes, please consult our Understanding Processes article.
 If you have any questions about establishing a process to achieve a specific workflow, please contact your CSM.

 Creating a New Process Shell

-This section provides a comprehensive guide to crafting a new process shell within the Settings app, affording customization through parameters such as process name, related objects, visibility, order and group.
-Noteworthy settings covered include task due date basis, assignment type and time-based commencement, which allow for precise configuration.
+This section provides a comprehensive guide to crafting a new process shell within the Settings app.
+By configuring parameters such as process name, related objects, visibility, order, and group, you’ll establish the foundation for workflows that drive efficiency across your firm.
+Key settings include task due date basis, assignment type, and time-based commencement, which enable precise automation tailored to your business needs.

 Build a Process Type

 A Process Type is a predefined template outlining structured steps and actions to achieve a specific business objective.
-It acts as a framework for organizing and automating tasks in Practifi.
-To begin building a Process Type:
+It acts as a framework for organizing and automating tasks in Practifi, helping your team maintain consistency and quality in client delivery.

 1. Click the App Launcher in the upper left-hand corner of the Practifi screen and search for and select Settings.